booboo-at-gluga-de/TLS4Developers_Workshop/exercises/B2/README.md

 ## Objective

-In this Exercise you will create a very similar setup as in [Exercise A.4](../A4/) with a few new things:
+In this exercise you will create a very similar setup as in [Exercise A.4](../A4/) with a few new things:
    * You will use official certificates now.
    * An intermediate certificate will be used when the client authenticates the server.
    * An intermediate certificate will be used when the server authenticates the client.